enriquedlh97/keyword_category_prediction_api/README.md

 ```

-The testing is very similar, for this case you have execute the `training_and_testing/bert_base_multilingual_cased/test.py`
+The testing is very similar, for this case you have to execute the `training_and_testing/bert_base_multilingual_cased/test.py`
 script.
 However, this script does require some arguments indicating the location of the model to be tested.
 The complete
 set of arguments that this script takes are the following ones.